kstrafe/Cxy/documentation/rationale.md

     ~     // Extracts the specified return parameter from a function call

     // Reference operators
     $      // Gets the address of a variable
+    $$     // Gets the address to a const variable
     @      // Dereferences a pointer to a variable
+    @@     // Dereferences a pointer to a const variable

 This is interesting because this would deprecate C-like non-operations like `!!` .
 In C, this operation would mean to NOT twice, which is nonsensical.
 I think